 Connecting Cambridgeshire has secured additional funding to extend the superfast broadband rollout.

 The planning process involves consulting with the market again to redraw the intervention map to determine where the gaps are likely to be at the conclusion of the current rollout programme and to plan a follow-on phase for remaining areas in scope.

-Information and maps are available here as part of a one-month consultation to 21 August 2017 on the proposed revisions to the intervention scope.
+Information and maps are available here as part of a one-month consultation to 21 December 2017 on the proposed intervention scope.

 Mapping to show future levels of superfast and basic broadband coverage in Cambridgeshire and Peterborough has been carried out to support the Connecting Cambridgeshire project.
 The maps on this page show the expected coverage of basic and superfast broadband access by 2015 without the Connecting Cambridgeshire project’s intervention.

 The analysis has used the European Commission definition of NGA (Next Generation Access – equivalent to superfast broadband) black, grey and white (BGW) premises.